scrapinghub/scrapy-poet/docs/advanced.rst

     Because of this,
     you should always annotate your provider's response argument with the Response type.
-    If your provider needs a TextResponse,
+    If your provider only supports TextResponse,
     you need to validate it by yourself, the same way you would need to do when using Scrapy callbacks.
     Example: